modernpacifist/modernpacifist/README.md

 </div>

 <div align="center">
-  My name is Alex Petrosyan, I am self-taught back-end software engineer and a magistracy student at Ural Federal University, where I study the Engineering of Machine Learning.
+  My name is Alexander Petrosyan, I am a self-taught back-end software engineer and a magistracy student at Ural Federal University, where I study the Engineering of Machine Learning.
 My main idea - to create functional things from nothing with the use of computer science and abstractions.
 The moment I come across something new - I learn it.
 In spare time I enjoy playing chess, doing sports, practicing reverse-engineering.
 </div>

 <div align="center">